Art & Design

 Aims and objectives:

-The purpose of teaching Art and Design is to give them the opportunity to think critically and develop a better understanding of the subjects.
-They will also know how Art and Design both reflects and shapes our history, and contribute to the culture, creativity and wealth of our community.
+We want our artists and sculptors to be reflective of their creations - with the vocabulary to be able to articulate what was successful and what needs to be improved.
+Our learners will also know how Art and Design both reflects and shapes our history, and contribute to the culture, creativity and wealth of our community.

 Teaching and Learning: